Susanne Hennig-Wellsow: Political career

 In September 2020, Hennig-Wellsow announced her candidacy for the co-leadership of the federal Left party.
 She also welcomed the candidacy of Janine Wissler, and expressed her hope for the election of an all-female co-leadership.
 She stated that she would move out of state politics and seek election to the Bundestag if confirmed as party chair.
 Hennig-Wellsow was elected federal co-chairwoman at a party conference on 27 February 2021, winning 70.5% of votes cast.

 Hennig-Wellsow was The Left's candidate for Erfurt – Weimar – Weimarer Land II in the 2021 German federal election.
 She was elected as candidate with 93% of votes.
 She chose not to seek her party's lead candidacy in the federal election, stating that her focus was on winning the Erfurt-Weimar constituency and preparing the party for a possible red–red–green coalition (R2G).
 Hennig-Wellsow won 16.4% of votes in the election, placing fourth.
 She was elected to the Bundestag in first position on the Thuringia state list.

 On 20 April 2022, Hennig-Wellsow resigned as co-leader with immediate effect.
 She cited personal reasons and the party's poor handling of accusations of sexism within its ranks.
 She also stated that the party needed new faces for a renewal.

+Hennig-Wellsow announced in December 2024 that she would not be seeking re-election in the 2025 German federal election.